Restaurant Operations

 A Cornell and CIA study found that guests spent 8% more when menus listed "19" instead of "$19.00."
 The dollar sign makes people think about money.
 Drop it.
 While you're at it, drop the decimals too.
 "17" feels cheaper than "17.00" because there's less to read.

 Price anchoring is where this connects back to the matrix.
-Put the ribeye ($36) at the top of the entrée section.
+Put The Works ($27) at the top of the pie menu.
 Everything below it looks more reasonable.
-The $19 risotto and $17 chicken parm feel like easy decisions next to a $36 steak.
+The $17 margherita and $20 pepperoni feel like easy decisions next to a $27 loaded pie.
 This is worth trying with Puzzles specifically.
-A high-margin dish that nobody orders may just need a $36 neighbor to look like a deal.
+A high-margin pie that nobody orders may just need a $27 neighbor to look like a deal.

-One more: don’t right-align prices in a neat column.
+One more: don't right-align prices in a neat column.
 When guests can scan a column of numbers, they pick by price instead of by dish.
 Tuck the price at the end of the description, after a few dots or spaces.
-You want people reading “house-made truffle mac with gruyère and aged cheddar,” not comparing $18 to $17.
+You want people reading "buffalo chicken on a hand-stretched 18-inch pie with house ranch," not comparing $24 to $20.

 How often to re-engineer